 She loves her family more than anything (just don’t tell her sisters that—she’ll never admit it), and she loves her friends almost as much.
 She’d do just about anything for all these people that she loves so much.
 She’s already thinking about Christmas gifts for her sisters and friends, and has been planning them since August.

 She’s super funny.
 She LOVES to make people laugh.
-The other day my brother found out he passed the bar and when we mentioned that to Bria, she said, “What does that mean?
+The other day my brother found out he passed the bar and when we mentioned that to my daughter, she said, “What does that mean?
 Does he have a drinking problem?
 And he walked past a bar without going in for a drink?”
 We laughed and laughed at this, and she was just tickled that she made us giggle so much.

 She won’t ever say it right out, but she loves her violin.
 And she loves music.
 She lets just enough out that I know this is true.
 She diligently gets up every morning at 6:00 to practice, and even though she complains about going to lessons and orchestra, she enjoys herself.